provide-io/provide-testkit/scripts/coverage/README.md

 - **Parallel Execution**: Tests run in parallel across packages.
 Within each package, `pytest -n auto` also parallelizes tests.
 - **Log Files**: Each package gets its own log file for easier debugging.
 - **Coverage Reports**: Coverage data is combined automatically using `coverage combine`.
-- **Environment Setup**: If a package has an `env.sh` file, it will be sourced before running tests.
+- **Environment Setup**: Uses `uv sync` to ensure dependencies are installed, then `uv run` to execute tests in the package's virtual environment.
 - **Interrupting**: Press Ctrl+C to stop all running tests (background processes will be terminated).

 ## Troubleshooting

 **Tests not running for a package:**
 - Check if the package path is correct
-- Verify that pytest is available in the package's environment
+- Verify that the package has a `pyproject.toml` with dependencies
 - Check the individual log file for errors
+- Ensure `uv` is installed and available

 **Coverage not showing:**
-- Ensure pytest-cov is installed in the package's environment
+- Ensure pytest-cov is listed in the package's dependencies
 - Check that the package name format matches the module structure (e.g., `my-package` → `my.package`)

 **UNKNOWN status in report:**
 - Package may not have tests
 - Tests may have failed to start (check log file)
-- env.sh sourcing may have issues
+- `uv sync` may have failed (check log file for errors)

 ## Related Documentation